magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 Controls the availability of your App or Function.
 Supported values:

-- 'active' (default): App or Function is fully available.
+- 'active' (default): App or Function is fully available
-- 'deprecated': App or Function is available but users receive deprecation warnings.
+- 'deprecated': App or Function is available but users receive deprecation warnings
 - 'inactive': Function cannot be called.
-Apps cannot currently be made inactive.
+Apps cannot currently be made inactive

 ## Making your App Magic

-As you can see, a Magic App is just typical HTML/CSS/JavaScript along with some metadata.
+As you can see, an App is just typical HTML/CSS/JavaScript along with some metadata.
 What makes the App magic is how it works with the Assistant by exposing a global `app` object that includes:

-- `app.init` (() => string?): an optionally async function called when the App is first loaded with URL parameters as an argument.
-It can optionally return a context string that's used by the Assistant to dynamically initialize the App.
+- `app.init` (() => string?): an optionally async function called when the App is first loaded.
+It can optionally return a context string that's used by the Assistant to dynamically initialize the App
 - `app.context` (() => string): an optionally async function called when the user chats with the Assistant after the App is loaded.
-It returns a context string that's used by the Assistant to answer the user's question or to execute a script to dynamically update the App.
+It returns a context string that's used by the Assistant to answer the user's question or to execute a script to dynamically update the App
-- `app.api` (object): an object that exposes your App's API to the Assistant.
+- `app.api` (object): an object that exposes your App's API to the Assistant

 You can think of the context string returned by `app.init` and `app.context` as your App's documentation, but it might not be just a hardcoded string - you can update it dynamically based on the current state of your App.